ssjaweid/git-workflow/README.md

 After choosing a version, you should mark the conflict as resolved by adding the file to the index: git add path/to/conflicted_file.ext

+5. If you want to discard your local commits and make your local branch exactly match the remote branch, follow these steps:
+   1) Fetch the Latest Remote Changes: git fetch origin
+   2) Reset Your Local Branch: git reset --hard origin/main (Use the reset command with the --hard flag to set your current branch's HEAD to the specified commit (in this case, the latest    commit of the remote branch).
+   3) Clean Up Untracked Files (Optional):git clean -fd
+      -f: Stands for "force", which is required when using git clean.
+      -d: Removes untracked directories in addition to untracked files.
+   4) After performing these steps, your local branch will match the state of the remote branch, and all local commits that were divergent will be discarded.
+Remember to be careful with       these commands, especially reset --hard, as it discards commits and there's no simple undo.
+Always make sure you're okay with losing changes before using it.